ardalis/ApiEndpoints/README.md

 Most REST APIs have groups of endpoints for a given resource.
 In Controller-based projects you would have a controller per resource.
 When using API Endpoints you can simply create a folder per resource, just as you would use folders to group related pages in Razor Pages.

+Instead of Model-View-Controller (MVC) the pattern becomes Request-EndPoint-Response(REPR).
+The REPR (reaper) pattern is much simpler and groups everything that has to do with a particular API endpoint together.
+It follows SOLID principles, in particular SRP and OCP.
+It also has all the benefits of feature folders and better follows the Common Closure Principle by grouping together things that change together.

 ## Getting Started

 I'll look to add detailed documentation in the future but for now here's all you need to get started (you can also check the sample project):